St John's College, Cambridge: Chapel

 The Chapel of St John's College is entered by the northwest corner of First Court.
 It was constructed between 1866 and 1869 to replace the smaller mediaeval chapel which dated back to the 13th century.
 When in 1861 the college's administration decided that a new building was needed, Sir George Gilbert Scott was selected as the architect.
 He had recently finished work on the chapel at Exeter College, Oxford, and went about constructing the chapel of St John's College along similar lines, drawing inspiration from Sainte-Chapelle in Paris.

 The benefactor Henry Hoare offered a downpayment of £3000 to finance the chapel's construction, in addition to which he promised to pay £1000 a year if a tower were added to Scott's original plans, which had included only a small flèche.
 Work began, but Hoare's death from a railway accident left the college £3000 short of his expected benefaction.
 The tower was completed, replete with louvres but left without bells; it is based on Pershore Abbey.
 The tower is 163 ft high.

 The chapel's antechamber contains statues of Lady Margaret Beaufort and John Fisher.
 Inside the building is a stone-vaulted ante-chapel, at the end of which hangs a 'Deposition of the Cross' by Anton Rafael Mengs, completed around 1777.
 The misericords and panelling date from 1516, and were salvaged from the old chapel.
-The chapel contains some fifteenth-century glass, but most was cast by Clayton and Bell, Hardman, and Wailes, in around 1869.
+The chapel contains some 15th-century glass, but most was cast by Clayton and Bell, Hardman, and Wailes, in around 1869.
 Freestanding statues and plaques commemorate college benefactors such as James Wood, Master 1815–39, as well as alumni including William Wilberforce, Thomas Clarkson and William Gilbert.
 The college tower can be climbed and is accessed via a small door on First Court.
 However, this access was closed in 2016 for the duration that important structural repairs were carried out to the tower Pinnacles and roof.

 The chapel is surrounded on three sides by large tabernacles which form part of the external buttresses.
 Each contains a statue of a prominent college alumnus, alumna or benefactor.
 The people commemorated are, beginning with the buttress next to the transept on the south side:

-Master's lodge and garden
+Master's Lodge and garden

-St John's Master's lodge is located in a grassy clearing to the north of Third Court.
-It was built at the same time as the new chapel was being constructed, and has Tudor fittings, wainscot, portraits and other relics from the demolished north wing of First Court.
+St John's Master's Lodge is located in a grassy clearing to the north of Third Court.
+It was built at the same time as the new chapel was being constructed and has Tudor fittings, wainscot, portraits and other relics from the demolished north wing of First Court.
 It has a large garden, and in the winter its westmost rooms have excellent views of the college's old library, the River Cam, and the Bridge of Sighs.
 The architect was Sir George Gilbert Scott.